Climbing at High Sports Basildon

 I can see that climbing must be a fantastic way to keep fit, though.
 Even after a couple of climbs I could feel some long-forgotten muscles that I hadn’t felt for years, and the next day my eldest daughter admitted to aching.
 It’s certainly something that I’d happily encourage the kids to do if they wanted to, as aside from the fitness aspect, climbing the walls would also build their confidence.

-The only downside for me is the price of climbing at High Sports.
+The only downside for me is.
 At £8.30 per off-peak visit for an adult, it’s not too bad (and admittedly, going auto belay only reduces the price further), but when I start thinking about taking the whole family, that cost obviously shoots up.
 As a treat or an occasional afternoon out, it’s great fun.